natalieagus/50002/docs/Hardware/i_betacpu.md

 When the CPU has an instruction, it needs to figure out (decode) specifically what type of instruction it is.
 Each instruction will have a certain set of bits called the `OPCODE` that tells the CPU how to interpret it.
 In the $$\beta$$ ISA, the `OPCODE` can be found in the <span style="color:red; font-weight: bold;">6 most significant bits</span> of the 32-bits $$\beta$$ instruction.
 This `OPCODE` is given as an **input** to the Control Unit, and the Control Unit will compute the appropriate **control signals** to program the datapath.

 This decoding step depends on how complex the ISA is.
-RISC-based computers (e.g: the $$\beta$$ ISA) has a smaller number of instructions (a few dozens) of the smae length, while x86-based computers have thousands of differing lengths.
+RISC-based computers (e.g: the $$\beta$$ ISA) has a smaller number of instructions (a few dozens) of the same length, while x86-based computers have thousands of differing lengths.
 In either architecture, we can group their instructions into these three families in general?
 * **Memory Access**: anything regarding loading and storing of data between the REGFILE (CPU internal storage) and the Memory Unit.
 No other computation is performed.
 * **Arithmetic**: anything that requires computation using the ALU, and inputs are taken from the REGFILE.
 * **Branch instructions**: anything pertaining to changing the value of PC Register to load instructions in different Memory Address, (*conditional*) based on a content of a specific register in the REGFILE.